Accident and Emergency Services

 Out of Hours Emergency services

-We also provide an out-of-hours emergency service from 5pm to 10pm Monday to Friday and on Saturdays, Sundays and Public Holidays from 9am to 10pm.
+We also provide an out-of-hours emergency service from 5pm to 10pm Monday to Friday and on Saturdays, Sundays and Public Holidays from 9am to 10pm for severe dental emergencies only.

 Please read the information below on how to access this service as an appointment is required.
 If you have a severe dental emergency outside these hours, you should contact your nearest general hospital.